shaneutt/hooxy/README.md

-hooxy
+Hooxy
 ======================

-An http reverse-proxy that translates a domain into an IP address given user defined hooks.
+Hooxy is an http reverse-proxy that translates a domain into an IP address given user defined hooks.

 This app is based on Heroku's "Vegur" proxy library: https://github.com/heroku/vegur